ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/component-cell-renderer/index.md

 ## Complementing Cell Renderer Params

 On top of the parameters provided by the grid, you can also provide your own parameters.
-This is useful if you want to 'configure' your cell renderer.
-For example, you might have a cell renderer for formatting currency but you need to provide what currency for your cell renderer to use.
+This is useful if you want to 'configure' your Cell Renderer.
+For example, you might have a Cell Renderer for formatting currency but you need to provide what currency for your cell renderer to use.

-Provide params to a cell renderer using the colDef option `cellRendererCompParams`.
+Provide params to a cell renderer using the colDef option `cellRendererParams`.

 md-include:complementing-component-javascript.md
 md-include:complementing-component-angular.md